 When you think of the Flinders Ranges, you probably think of the national park that surrounds Wilpena Pound.
-However, this beautiful region in Outback Australia is more than just the national park, and there’s plenty of dog-friendly options on offer in this region.
+However, this beautiful region in Outback South Australia is more than just the national park, and there’s plenty of dog-friendly options on offer in this region.
 For this article, I’ll be concentrating on the options around Hawker, the town that is the southern gateway to Wilpena Pound and the Flinders Ranges.

 Dog-Friendly Sightseeing in the Flinders Ranges